Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Optimized XGBoost Models
 -----------

 We now proceed with the generated training set at the optimal detection threshold.
-As the above analysis trained base models, at this step we invoke our optimization routine to select the optimal features to use as well as the best hyperparameters for our XGBoost engine.
-Note that in the below code, two distinct models are optimized, one using the `boruta_model`='rf' option and another with the 'xgb' option (more conservative feature selection).
+Whereas the previous analysis trained baseline models, this step invokes our optimization routine to select the most informative features and the best hyperparameters for the XGBoost engine.
+In the code below, two distinct models are optimized: one using the boruta_model='rf' option and another using the 'xgb' option, which applies a more conservative feature-selection approach.
+This is all done using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.

 .. code-block:: python